How to Invest in Yourself and Make it Pay Off

 There were plums to make into jam last year.
 This season she made applesauce, and they have enjoyed some delicious pears and cherries.

 One thing is sure-- the trees will be there longer than they are.
 Someone else will find them even more productive and useful.
-It is an investment in their future and it will be there for those who come later.
+It is an investment in their own future and it will be a gift for future generations.

 Invest in your health:

-All of us know what we should and shouldn't be doing-- the information is everywhere.
+All of us know what we should and shouldn't be doing to stay healthy.
+The information is everywhere.

 Cutting down on the harmful habits, improving your nutrition, reducing stress, getting more exercise and rest-- all of these will pay long range dividends in improved health and a better quality of life.
 If you are healthier, you will also have fewer medical bills.

 Start by making a list of things YOU could personally do for better health.
 If you are honest, your list may seem intimidating all at once, but most people can make one or two improvements right away.
 Start with one easy step.
 It will be a step in the right direction and the beginning of a worthwhile journey.

 Invest in knowledge and skills:

 Make yourself an expert in a basic or practical area, by learning something that people might need in tough times.